top of page

 Tân’si,

 My name is Simon Mckerra, I use He/Him pronouns and I am a queer Métis writer/director based in North Bay, Ontario.
-I was born in 1999 and moved to North Bay in 2017 to begin my study at Canadore College and have been with the Bay ever since!
+I was born in 1999 and moved to North Bay in 2017 to begin my study at Canadore College.
+I have been with the Bay ever since!

 I began my journey to reconnect with Indigenous culture and my ancestors in the summer of 2020 when I began to study genealogical research at the OGS here in North Bay.
 Additionally, I began to involve myself with Indigenous-run and centred activities through Canadore College and Nipissing University where I have been able to connect with other Indigenous youth.
 I have always wanted to be a part of something bigger and to help support other Indigenous and/or queer youth and families, and thanks to Endaayaan Aweja - I am able to make that dream a reality.